tursodatabase/agentfs/MANUAL.md

 ```

 **What it does:**
-Creates a new SQLite database in the `.agentfs/` directory with the [Agent Filesystem schema](SPEC.md), including:
+Creates a new SQLite database in the `~/.agentfs/fs/` directory with the [Agent Filesystem schema](SPEC.md), including:
 - Root directory (inode 1)
 - File metadata tables (`fs_inode`, `fs_dentry`, `fs_data`, `fs_symlink`)
 - Key-value store table (`kv_store`)
 - Tool call tracking table (`tool_calls`)

-The `.agentfs/` directory is automatically created if it doesn't exist.
+The `~/.agentfs/fs/` directory is automatically created if it doesn't exist.

+**Note:** When resolving agent IDs, commands first check the local `.agentfs/` directory (in the current working directory) for backward compatibility, then fall back to the global `~/.agentfs/fs/` directory.

 ### `agentfs mount`